Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-To teach immunity to respond not only to heroin, but also to its derivatives, scientists have developed a "dynamic vaccine" that undergoes the same transformations in the body as real heroin, and gradually teaches the immune system to recognize the products of heroin metabolism.
+In order to teach the immune system to react not only to heroin, but also to its derivatives, scientists have developed a "dynamic vaccine" that undergoes the same transformations in the body as real heroin, and gradually teaches the immune system to recognize the products of heroin metabolism.

-Among the approaches offered by scientists to combat heroin addiction, there is the idea of anti-heroin serum, which amounts to ensuring that the body's immune system attacks a dangerous substance.
+Among the approaches proposed by scientists to combat heroin addiction is the idea of an anti-heroin serum, which involves the body's immune system attacking the dangerous substance.

-But the difficulty is that heroin quickly turns into the body into 6-acetylmorphine and morphine, which easily pass through the blood-brain barrier and reach the opiate receptors in the brain.
-Therefore, immunity must simultaneously catch not one pest, but several.
+But the difficulty is that heroin quickly turns into 6-acetylmorphine and morphine in the body, which easily pass through the blood-brain barrier and reach the opiate receptors in the brain.
+Therefore, the immune system must simultaneously catch not one pest, but several at once.

-Researchers from the Scripps Institute (USA) have found a way to teach the immune system to recognize several heroin derivatives in one fell swoop.
-First, scientists synthesized a heroin-like haptenic molecule.
-This molecule is a "doll", on which one can "train" the immunity of a real enemy.
-But in itself, it is too small to be recognized by the immune system, so it needs a large macromolecule that will "present" it.
-In this case, to the hapten "doll" researchers tied the hemocyanin of the sea mollusk fissurelly, with the help of which the immunity was able to create specific antibodies.
+Researchers from the Scripps Institute (USA) have found a way to teach the immune system to recognize several heroin derivatives at once.
+First, the scientists synthesized a heroin-like hapten molecule.
+This is a "dummy" molecule that can be used to "train" the immune system to a real enemy.
+But it is too small to be recognized by the immune system, so it needs a large macromolecule to "present" it.
+In this case, the researchers attached hemocyanin from the sea mollusk fissurella to the hapten "dummy", with the help of which the immune system was able to create specific antibodies.

-In response to the introduction of the "dynamic vaccine", antibodies against the entire set of heroin derivatives were synthesized in the animals.
-Moreover, the vaccine was able to suppress the craving of rats to heroin: only three of the seven animals continued to press the lever to get the coveted drug.
-At the same time, the vaccine, created only against morphine and not providing for a change in the target substance, did not reduce heroin cravings in animals.
+In response to the introduction of the "dynamic vaccine," the animals' bodies began to synthesize antibodies against the entire set of heroin derivatives.
+Moreover, the vaccine was able to suppress the rats' craving for heroin: only three out of seven animals continued to press the lever to get the desired drug.
+At the same time, a vaccine created only against morphine and not providing for a change in the target substance did not reduce the animals' craving for heroin.

-The dynamic vaccine worked only with heroin derivatives and did not affect sensitivity to other substances, also interacting with opioid receptors and used in the rehabilitation of drug addicts (such as naloxone or methadone).
-Thus, the researchers conclude, the vaccine they created can very well be used together with other types of antinarcotic therapy.
+The dynamic vaccine worked only with heroin derivatives and did not affect sensitivity to other substances that also interact with opioid receptors and are used in the rehabilitation of drug addicts (such as naloxone or methadone).
+Thus, the researchers conclude, the vaccine they created can be used together with other types of anti-drug therapy.